KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 * Fedora: `dnf provides 'cmake(KF6TextWidgets)'`
 * Arch: `pkgfile KF6TextWidgetsConfig.cmake`

 Fedora and openSUSE come with this functionality by default.
 On Debian, you will need to install `apt-file` manually.
-On Arch, `pkgfile`.
+On Arch, install `pkgfile`.

-If while using `apt-file` you get an error similar to the following (in this example, Qt6WaylandScanner):
+If while using `apt-file` you get an error similar to the following:

 ```bash
 The imported target "Qt6::qtwaylandscanner" references the file